wielebenwir/CB-Frontend/docs/configuration.md

 ## Map Marker Icons

-The CB-Frontend library comes with a powerful map marker icon generation utility which makes it easy to create custom icons for your map.
+The CB-Frontend library comes with a map marker icon generation utility which makes it relatively easy to configure custom icons for your map.

 These marker icon generation utilities are called renderers.
 You can define multiple renderers in your configuration.
 If a renderer cannot yield an icon for a common, the next renderer in your configuration is used as a fallback.

 For instance the _thumbnail_ renderer can only yield an icon if an image has been assigned to a common.
+If the common has no image, the _thumbnail_ renderer does not yield an icon and the next renderer in the configuration is used.

 See the examples and the reference below.